EmiliaVartiainen/coloc-wrapper/README.md

 ## Pitfalls and things to consider

-1. Locuscompare population.
-Default set to EUR

-For more options see https://github.com/boxiangliu/locuscomparer.
+1. Region of interest (only one causal variant)

 2. Population sample difference between eqtl and gwas datasets.

-See Wallace 2020.

-3. Choice of parameters

-p1, p2, p12
+3. Choice of parameters: p1, p2, p12

-See Wallace 2020.

 ## Usage